 Configure Upload

-Prior to migrating a set of data to the database, you need to configure the file format.
+Prior to migrating a set of data to the database, you will need to configure the file format.
 The system will provide a list of fields to choose from.
 The process for configuring a file format is:

 Upload a sample file into the system and click Configure Excel.
 All column headings in the file will be listed.

-Select the field in the Database the field in the file should be mapped to.
+Select the Database field that the field in the file should be mapped to.
 If the field is a Characteristic, select the appropriate Characteristic.

 Click Submit.